timd/falkenbus/README.md

   - calculate if it's worth leaving (bus departure is more than 5 mins away)
 - returns JSON

+## TODO:
+- refactor to handle more than one journey
+- refactor to check direction of travel
+- refactor time handling to work one journey at a time
+- mock out API
+- tests for above

 # Stops

 Falkensee Bhf: 900210010